Marriage à la Mode (short story): Plot summary

-William would usually buy his children sweets because he knows his wife won't let him buy them 'big donkeys and engines', as that would be unseemly.
-This time he buys fruit instead.

-As it is, they have moved from a small house in London to a bigger one in the countryside.
-It appears Isabel has changed, thanks to the influence of an older, richer friend, and she now considers William dull and bourgeois.
-They have a spat about it one evening.
+Isabel, the wife of bourgeois William, has taken up with a new group of friends, poets and artists, who are living it up at their house, at their expense, and do little more than chat and produce highly questionable modern art.
+She no longer wants their children to have conventional toys; she wants them to become artists.
+On the day the story narrates, he has bought them fruit.

 Isabel then picks up William at the train station, and her affected, Bohemian friends are there.
 Bobby Kane joins them on the way, and Isabel pays for the sweets he bought.
 They all go bathing except for William and they come back late, loud, and saying bad things about William.
 Then at dinner they overeat, and tuck in.
 The next day, William returns to London for work.
 On the train, he writes a letter to his wife.

 While they are out in the garden, Isabel receives the letter and reads it out loud to her friends, who find it hilarious.
 She then runs to her bedroom and feels ashamed of having read it to them.
 She comes to the conclusion that she will write to her husband later but for the time being she will go back to her friends.